Sealants vs. Fillings: What’s the Difference?

 How Long Do Sealants Last On Your Teeth?

 Sealants are most effective for up to two years after application.
-Although they may last longer than that, there is a good chance they will begin wearing down and need to be replaced.
+Although they may last longer than that, they may begin wearing down and need to be replaced.

 Are Dental Sealants Worth It?